Andrey Kormilitzin

 studied towards Part C dissertation at the Mathematical Institute, University of Oxford.
 Piotr's research focused on the development of deep learning convolutional models for analysing fluorescent microscopy images and the development of fast screening tool for morphological changes of cells treated with various compounds.
 Mr Kalinowski has been a machine learning researcher at the University of Oxford (2021-2022) leading on the development of deep learning tools for high-content image analysis and to characterise cell health phenotypes and pattern recognition in mechanism of action of candidate drug for Alzheimer’s disease.

-Piotr Kalinowski has successfully completed a dissertation titled: "Machine learning methods for cell feature extraction in drug discovery for Alzheimer's disease"
+Dissertation title: "Machine learning methods for cell feature extraction in drug discovery for Alzheimer's disease"

 Now is a PhD student in artificial intelligence at the University of Heidelberg.